dogweather/forkful/content/en/javascript/good-coding-practices/handling-errors.md

   \ It's key because it helps your programs fail gracefully and instructs users\u2026"
 lastmod: '2024-03-13T22:45:00.440765-06:00'
 model: gpt-4-1106-preview
-summary: "Error handling is how you manage when things go sideways in your code.
-It's\
+summary: Error handling is how you manage when things go sideways in your code.
-  \ key because it helps your programs fail gracefully and instructs users\u2026"
 title: Handling errors
 weight: 16
 ---